Lie Bracket Approximation-Based Extremum Seeking with Vanishing Input Oscillations: Conclusion and Future work

 \section{Conclusion and Future work}

-In this work, we introduced a framework for extremum seeking that allows asymptotic convergence to the minimum point for a cost function without assuming access to information about its minimum value.
-In particular, we demonstrated that our framework achieves such convergence with bounded control input (which vanishes as the system converges to the minimum) and bounded frequency, which mitigates the risk of control saturation in real-life applications.
-Similar results can be established for dynamic maps under reasonable assumptions on the cost and the dynamics of the system.
-It is unclear whether this framework can be directly extended to time-varying cost functions; which is worth investigation in future work.
+In this brief note, we propose an extension to extremum seeking control via Lie bracket approximations that allows asymptotic convergence to the minimum point for a cost function in the absence of information on its minimum value.
+The proposed control law leads to bounded control signals that vanish as the system converges to the minimum point, and bounded frequency of oscillation.
+We also a provide a procedure to obtain an estimate on the required frequency.
+Numerical simulations show that similar results may hold for the case of a dynamic cost function under appropriate assumptions on the dynamics.